WeekSix/zinstagram/README.md

 "Zinstagram"

-An instagram similar app build by Andriod Studio and Firebase using Java
+An instagram similar app build by Firebase using Java

+IDE: Andriod Studio